Terms and conditions

 Information about the University’s complaint handling process for students enrolled at the University can be found on the website of the Office of Student Complaints, Appeals, and Regulations (OSCAR).
 In some cases there is a right of appeal to the Office of the Independent Adjudicator (OIA).

-The University holds and processes personal data and sensitive personal data or special categories of data about its current, past or prospective, applicants, students, alumni and others who are defined as data subjects under applicable data protection laws.
+The University holds and processes personal data and sensitive personal data or special categories of data about its current, past or prospective, applicants, students, alumni and others who are defined as subjects under applicable data protection laws.
 This is done in accordance with the applicable data protection laws.
 The applicable data protection laws currently include the EU General Data Protection Regulation (GDPR) and the Data Protection Act 2018.